 Upon opening in the summer of 2010, the glittering Fullerton Bay Hotel became one of Singapore’s premier luxury properties.
 Its 100 guest rooms, five culturally themed suites and one presidential suite have floor-to-ceiling windows and balconies overlooking Marina Bay, while the hotel’s interior design by highly sought-after architect Andre Fu features antique nautical maps and newly commissioned art works.
 Three dining options, also designed by Fu, include the modern brasserie Clifford (named after historic Clifford Pier, where the hotel is located), with an 800-bottle fine wine list and 32-foot windows on the Bay; The Landing Point, a sophisticated lounge with elevated comfort food and creative cocktails served along its 42-foot-long bar; and Lantern, the rooftop bar with an 82-foot-long swimming pool offering skyline views.
 Other facilities include a state-of-the-art fitness center and meeting rooms, while high-speed Internet is available in every room and WiFi is accessible throughout the entire hotel.
 The Fullerton Bay is approximately a 20-minute drive from Changi International Airport (SIN).

-Opened in late 2017, Bawah Island is an island resort that is part of Indonesia's Riau Islands, just a two hour journey from Singapore by ferry and seaplane.
-Bawah Island promises untouched paradise, composed of five lush jungle islands, three crystal clear lagoons, and 13 ivory powder beaches exclusively for a maximum of 70 guests.
-The eco-friendly resort is committed to environmental and ocean conservation, crafting its three garden suites, 21 beachfront suites, and 11 overwater villas from natural and recycled materials.
+Opened in late 2017, Bawah Reserve is an island resort that is part of Indonesia's Riau Islands, accessible from Singapore by ferry and seaplane.
+Bawah Reserve promises untouched paradise, composed of six lush jungle islands, three crystal clear lagoons, and 13 ivory powder beaches.
+The eco-friendly resort is committed to environmental and ocean conservation, crafting its accommodations from natural and recycled materials.
 Guests can spend the day hiking the forests and water sports in the pristine lagoons, indulge in holistic meals at two restaurants and wellness programs at the Aura spa and yoga pavilion, then end the day with cocktails from the bar at dusk and open-air cinema screenings under the stars.

 Price is based on double or twin hotel room occupancy and includes accommodation, private transfers, car/driver, English-speaking guide, entrance fees, daily breakfast, private VIP cabin on jetfoil HK-Macao.
 Stay at Howie’s Homestay includes laundry service, high speed internet, and all meals.
 Stay at Bawah Island includes roundtrip transfers from Singapore (vehicle, ferry, seaplane), all meals, all non-alcoholic beverages, in-room minibar, daily laundry service, low-band wifi internet, surface water-sports.
 Included experiences as mentioned: biking in Macao, 30-minute helicopter over Bangkok, Muay Thai lesson, elephant camp visit, private cabin with champagne on Singapore Flyer.
 Flights and other optional special activities will be quoted separately.
 Most personal expenses, including dinners, alcoholic beverages, spa treatments and gratuities can be paid on the spot while traveling.
 Prices may vary depending on season, choice of accommodation and other factors.